-A site permit from the Commission is required to construct an LWECS, which is any combination of wind turbines and associated facilities with the capacity to generate five megawatts or more of electricity.
+A site permit from the Commission is required to construct any combination of wind turbines and associated facilities with the capacity to generate five megawatts or more of electricity.
 This requirement became law in 1995.
 The Minnesota Wind Siting Act is found at Minnesota Statutes Chapter 216F.
-The rules to implement the permitting requirements for LWECS are in Minn.
-Rule 7854.
+The rules to implement the permitting requirements for LWECS are in Minnesota Rule 7854.